MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/add-xbox-live-to-an-xdk-project.md

 ## Get your IDs

 To enable Xbox Live services, you will need to obtain several IDs to configure your development kit and your title.
-See the section "Get your IDs" in [Xbox Live service configuration](../../../../xbox-live-service-configuration.md#get_ids).
+See the section [Get your IDs](../../../../test-release/portal-config/live-service-config-ids-mp.md#get_ids) in the article "Xbox Live service configuration IDs, for Managed Partners".

 ## Configure your development console